 In a large skillet, warm the vegetable oil over medium heat.
 Saute the onions in the oil for five minutes.
 Add the garlic and saute for five more minutes.

-Add the ground beef, chili powder, cumin, light kosher salt, and red pepper and cook until completely browned (5 to 10 minutes).
+Add the ground beef, chili powder, chile pepper powder, cumin, light kosher salt, and crushed red pepper and cook until beef is completely browned (5 to 10 minutes).

 Add the tomatoes and beans with 3 cups of water, mix well, and bring the chili to a slow boil.
 Turn the heat to low and continue braising the chili on low heat for 1 hour, stirring occasionally.
 If there is too much liquid, thicken it up by mixing in 2 tablespoons flour with 1 tablespoon corn starch, repeating as necessary.
 As it cooks, check the seasoning and correct with salt and pepper.